Home ยป Recipes ยป Diet ยป Vegetarian ยป Baked Whole Halloumi with Apricots and Honey

 Ingredients for baked whole halloumi laid out on a grey marble background and labelled.

 • Halloumi.
 This is the wonderful, Cypriot cheese that I am incredibly obsessed with.
 It’s great because it doesn’t melt like regular cheese, which means you can grill slices and it’ll hold its shape.
 You can also, like we’re doing here, bake the whole thing so it softens without turning into a cheese puddle.
-We’re using a whole block – that’s typically 225g.
-Try to go for a Cypriot halloumi if possible for the best flavour.

-Like I mentioned above, I like to give the apricots a little head start in this recipe to make sure they break down in the oven.
+As I mentioned above, I like to give the apricots a little head start in this recipe to ensure they break down in the oven.
 I find they need a little longer than the halloumi to get nice and soft, especially when they’re not very ripe.
 If you have ripe apricots, don’t worry about the pre-baking step.
-Slice your apricots into thick slices, then throw them into a small oven dish with a little olive oil.
-Give it a mix, then bake for 10 minutes.
-Cut diagonal slices across your halloumi, making sure you’re not cutting all the way through.
-This is going to help the halloumi cook quickly and make it easy to scoop off pieces once it’s done.

 After 10 minutes, remove the apricots from the oven and nestle the scored halloumi in the middle of the dish.
 Drizzle the halloumi with more olive oil and rub it in, getting the oil into the cracks.
-Change your oven setting to grill (broil) and turn it up to its highest setting (that’s 250C for me).
-Pop the dish in the oven for 10 minutes, until the top of the halloumi is looking super golden and charred and the apricots have broken down and are gooey and soft.
-If you give the halloumi a little poke it should feel quite soft.
+Change your oven setting to grill (broil) and turn it up to its highest setting.
+Pop the dish in the oven until the top of the halloumi looks super golden and charred and the apricots have broken down and are gooey and soft.

-Can I use a different fruit?
+Can I use a different fruit in this recipe?

 You can!
-This works well with any stone fruit – try peaches, nectarines or plums.
-You could also use tinned fruit – in this case, skip the pre-roasting and just cook the fruit with the halloumi.
+The recipe works well with any stone fruit – try peaches, nectarines, or plums.
+You could also use canned fruit – in this case, skip the pre-roasting and just cook the fruit with the halloumi.
+You could also use a chutney or relish (this fig and tamarind one is lovely) or a jam.

-What can I serve with it?
+What can I serve with the baked whole halloumi?

 Print